dmilos/cpp_proposal/lex.md

   Main goal is to make number of member functions of classes as small as possible.\
   Classes are designed in manner that is possible to easy connect with `yacc`-like features.

+  - Run time vs Compile time?\
+    Original lex use compile time compilation.
+This one relays on `std::regex` which is run time.
+Direct consequence is that this extension must be run time.

   - No iteration or deleting of pushed regular expressions?\
       This will make this library more complicate.
 Focus is on parsing not on container maintenance.
 If desired this functionality can be easily added.
      `lex_basic::push` already return number, `lex_basic::erase( size_t )` this is like opposite of iterator idea.
      Tendency is to erase regex associate to token and this will be forced explicitly through `size_t`.

   - `size_t` vs. `enum` for token type.\
     Adding `enum` as custom token numbering will increase parameter list of `lex_lambda`.
     Number of temple parameter is too large in `lex_lambda`.
 If added to lex_basic this will have domino effect to `lex_lambda`.